redis-rs/redis-rs/README.md

 `redis = { version = "0.16.0", features = [ "cluster"] }`

-Then you can simply use the `ClusterClient` which accepts a list of the available nodes.
+Then you can simply use the `ClusterClient` which accepts a list of available nodes.

 ```rust
 use redis::cluster::ClusterClient;